floklimm/houseOfCommonsVotesIllustrations/README.md

 ## Methodology

-We construct a bipartite network in which nodes represent either members of the house of commons or one of the eight indicative vote options (`motions`).
+We construct a bipartite network in which nodes represent either members of the house of commons or one of the eight indicative vote options (so-called motions).
 Nodes are connected by an edge if a given member of parliament voted in favour of this motion.

 Note: Members that did not vote in favour of a single motion are not included.